dhruvwo/social-media-node/README.md

 Postman Setup:

 1. You must have received the POSTMAN collection JSON file while cloning the project.
+(Root Folder "social-media-app-api.json").
 2. Go to POSTMAN and Select any workspace.
 3. Then click on the import button to import the POSTMAN collection you got from the project folder.
 4. Create a new environment in POSTMAN from 'Environment quick look' button and configure this two variables.